 What are the symptoms of spinal stenosis?

 The symptoms of spinal stenosis usually depend on the location of the narrowing that defines this condition.
-The spinal column has two main jobs: It supports the upper body and head, and also protects the spinal cord and nerve roots, which give feeling to the entire body.
+The spinal column has two main jobs — it supports the upper body and head and protects the spinal cord and nerve roots, which give feeling to the entire body.
 If narrowing from a condition like a bulging disc pinches a nerve in the lower (lumbar) spine, the symptoms can travel down to the hips, buttocks and legs.
 Spinal stenosis in the upper (cervical) region affects the neck and can radiate out to the shoulders, arms and hands.

-If painful symptoms are taking you away from people and things you love, and you think it could be related to spinal stenosis, you should always first consult your primary care physician for an exact diagnosis.
+If painful symptoms are taking you away from the people and activities you love, and you think it could be related to spinal stenosis, you should always first consult your primary care physician for an exact diagnosis.
 However, it is always beneficial to research conditions as thoroughly as possible so you can work together to get treatment with the best chance of finding relief.
+As you gather information about spinal stenosis, we encourage you to contact Laser Spine Institute with any questions or concerns regarding your condition or if minimally invasive spine surgery is the right option for you.

 Spinal stenosis is narrowing usually caused by a degenerative, or age-related, spine condition.
 Over the years, the parts of the spine can break down, which can cause the gradual narrowing of the central canal and nerve exits in the spine.
 Specifically, related conditions like spinal arthritis and herniated or bulging discs cause constriction of the already narrow passageways for nerves.
-When an area becomes so narrow that the nerves are actually compressed, painful and debilitating symptoms — that can take you away from family, friends, work and play — occur.
+When an area becomes so narrow that the nerves are actually compressed, painful and debilitating symptoms occur that can take you away from family, friends, work and play.

-What are the symptoms of stenosis and how do I treat it?
+What are the symptoms of spinal stenosis and how do I treat it?

 - Muscle weakness